Sombrerete, Zacatecas

+Town

 The town of Sombrerete maintains its colonial-era layout with wide streets that connect small streets and alleys dotted with plazas.
 The main plaza is surrounded by the government building.
 The Diezmo stream bisects the town.

 It also maintains many of its colonial era monumental constructions.
 The largest of these is the San Mateo monastery complex, which includes a church dedicated to Saint Francis of Assisi (Third Order).
 The monastery was constructed in the 16th century and was the main religious center for the region until the 19th century.
 The main church has a main altar made of gold-plated wood.
 There are also sanctuaries dedicated to Our Lady of Solitude, the Holy Cross, Saint Peter and Our Lady of Guadalupe all constructed in the 18th century.

-The Santo Domingo Church, begun in the 18th century, was one of twenty two constructed in the state by Count Fernando de la Campo, along with the Santuario de Plateros.
+The Santo Domingo Church, began in the 18th century, was one of twenty-two constructed in the state by Count Fernando de la Campo, along with the Santuario de Plateros.
 It is Baroque with the interior containing valuable religious art.
 It is also the final resting place of the count.
 Next to it is the Santa Rosa Monastery and in front is a public garden.

 The San Juan Bautista Church dates from 1777.
 Its facade is Baroque with three levels decorated with niches, sculptures and gargoyles.
 The interior contains a number of valuable paintings along with a main altar topped by an imaged of Our Lady of the Immaculate Conception.
 In its atrium, there is a bust of Benito Juárez.

-La Capilla de la Candelaria is dedicated to an image brought from Seville.
-Spain, a figure of the Virgin Mary, made of wood donated by Juan de Tolosa in 1556.
-The small building has a stone altar, with its roof held up by fifty two thick beams.
+La Capilla de la Candelaria is dedicated to an image brought from Seville, Spain, a figure of the Virgin Mary, made of wood donated by Juan de Tolosa in 1556.
+The small building has a stone altar, with its roof held up by fifty-two thick beams.
 Each year the image has its feast day.

 The Santa Veracruz Chapel was built in the 16th century.
 Its interior is completely empty, not even pews.
 In the floor there are over a hundred graves of unidentified children, women and men.
 It is somewhat deteriorated as it has not been restored as of 2013.

-The La Soledad Church dates from the 18th century, distinguished by its Moorish bell tower and Churrigueresque facade.
+La Soledad Church dates from the 18th century, distinguished by its Moorish bell tower and Churrigueresque facade.

 The municipality has one museum which was opened in 2000.
-It contains exhibits that recount the economic, social and cultural development of the region beginning with the pre Hispanic period.
+It contains exhibits that recount the economic, social and cultural development of the region beginning with the pre-Hispanic period.

 The town has two main festivals.
 One celebrates its founding on June 6 and the other focuses on the Virgin of Candelaria in February.
 At festivals such as these, the most traditional music of the area, called tamborazo, is played.
 Another important event is the Noria de San Pantaleón Fesvial (July 27).